dsourisseau/website/content/post/perfil1/index.md

 subtitle: 'Tefrocronología de las Cuencas Mexicanas'

 # Summary for listings and search engines
-summary: 'servicio social y tesis de licenciatura'
+summary: 'Tefrocronología de las Cuencas Mexicanas'

 # Link this post with a project
 #projects: